 - You underestimate the time needed to get yourself ready and out of the house.

-- You underestimate driving or travelling time.
+- You underestimate driving or traveling time.

 - You don’t have your stuff ready ahead of time so you end up looking for things frantically before you need to leave.

 - You don’t get up early enough.